 When I say Paris, what do you think of first?
 You’re probably thinking “the Eiffel Tower” or “croissants!”
 While those are two very Parisian things, there is much more than stunning landmarks and buttery pastries.
 Today I’m going to talk about 10 spots in Paris I only learned about after living there.
 If you’ve already spent some time in Paris, are a francophile, or a local yourself, this list will not be a surprise to you.
-This list is for travelers daydreaming about their eventual trip to the city of lights or for the average person who just wants to know what more there is to Paris than baguettes and art museums.
+This list of Paris Spots Unknown by Tourists is for travelers daydreaming about their eventual trip to the city of lights.
+Or for the average person who just wants to know what more there is to Paris than baguettes and art museums!

 The two most famous parks in Paris have to be le Jardin des Tuileries, a grand garden situated in between the Louvre museum and Place de la Concorde, and le Jardin du Luxembourg, a charming place for picnics and strolls in the Latin Quarter.
 Although these two gardens are magical, Paris has so many other green spaces to offer!

 If you want a picnic in a picturesque park and a leg workout, head over to les Buttes-Chaumont in the 19th arrondissement in Northeast Paris!
 A butte is a small hill and at the top of the butte is a cute little gazebo like structure called the Temple de la Sibylle.
 This temple was actually modeled after Italy’s Temple of Vesta.
 When the sun shines in Paris you’ll be sure to find friends, couples, and families gathered on the lawn enjoying the good weather and company.

 Metro Stations: Buttes-Chaumont (7), Botzaris (7), and Laumière (5)